+- Symmetry

-- Symmetry - Treatment of idle periods - Robustness to variations in the firing rates e.g., doubling the firing rate of two spike trains with a specific firing structure, does their correlation remain the same? - Robust to the recording duration - Bounded - Distinction of the correlation vs. no correlation vs. anti-correlation - Minimal assumptions on the underlying structure/distribution of the events
+- Treatment of idle periods

+- Robustness to variations in the firing rates

+- Robust to the recording duration - Bounded - Distinction of the correlation vs. no correlation vs. anti-correlation - Minimal assumptions on the underlying structure/distribution of the events

-T_A: the proportion of total recording time which lies within ±∆t of any spike from A. T_B calculated similarly.
+T_A : the proportion of total recording time which lies within $\pm\Delta t$ of any spike from A. T_B calculated similarly.